 Some Apache modules such as for PHP will be installed by default by installing the main package (PHP in this example) in distributions such as CentOS and Red Hat derivatives.

-3. Enable installed modules if it's not automatically enabled.
+5. Enable the installed module if not automatically enabled.

 Discuss the article: